priss-zilla/NASA-AWSoM-Validation-Project/README.md

 - Tried 2 methods of interpolation in Python: interp1d and pChip.
 - interp1d gives too drastic fluctuations, very bad interpolations for all 'kinds' including quadratic and cubic.
 - pChip is better, but fluctuations still obvious in B field plot, different from Gang Kai's plots

+Logistics:
+Must still register under F1 visa.
+J1 visa can only for graduates to be visiting scholar.
+So must go through university.
+Goddard is not a private company, so cannot go through J1 visa.
+Need to know what OEP will pay for.